ecotricity/hiring/API/meters.md

 * You do not have to follow the spec blindly provided you can explain any modifications.
 * You can add to the schema.
-* Customer ID is a unique identifier for a customer, it must always be globally unique
+* Customer ID is a unique identifier for a customer, it must always be globally unique.
 * Serial Number is the meter serial number is used to identify a meter, this number should be unique, however, uniqueness cannot be assured.
-* Register ID is the serial number on the register for that particular register, It can be used to uniquely identify a register, but not an energy supply.
+* Register ID is the serial number on the register for that particular register.
+It can be used to uniquely identify a register, but not an energy supply.
-* MPXN this is the meter point number: MPAN for Electric, MPRN for Gas.
+* MPXN is the meter point number: MPAN for Electric, MPRN for Gas.
 This can be used to uniquely identify a supply point.